insitro/redun/docs/source/tasks.md

 ##### `namespace`

 A string defining the namespace for a task.
-Task namespace must use only alphanumeric characters, underscore '_', and dot '.'
+Task namespace must use only alphanumeric characters, underscore '_', and dot '.', and may not start with a dot.

 Ideally, tasks should be uniquely identified across workflows by their fullname, which is a combination of their namespace and name.
 Typically, the namespace is set for the entire python module using the `redun_namespace` global variable (See [Task naming](design.md#task-naming) for more).
 However, the namespace can also be configured explicitly using this task option.